sugrc/vllm-test/README.md

 ## Documentation
 This program was implemented based on the paper REAL: Realism Evaluation of Text-to-Image Generation Models for Effective Data Augmentation which can be found in the next link: https://arxiv.org/abs/2502.10663#:~:text=To%20address%20this%20gap%2C%20we%20propose%20REAL%2C%20an,visual%20attributes%2C%20unusual%20visual%20relationships%2C%20and%20visual%20styles.

-## API documentation

 ## Testing
 This project includes one unit test to verify the correctness of a function.
-This test is implemented using PyTest.
+This test is implemented using PyTest and can be run in the main directory with \pytest\''.

-## Roadmap

-## Contribution

-## License